Reopening Plan: Phase 4 FAQs

 Will there be a limit to the number of people accessing the branches?

 Yes.
 There are occupancy limits established for each branch.
 At Nechako Branch, the occupancy limit for patrons is 15.
-At Bob Harkins Branch, the occupancy limit for patrons is 20.
-Capacity may be increased or decreased during Phase 3.
+At Bob Harkins Branch, the occupancy limit for patrons is 30 people on the main floor and 50 people on the second floor.
+This is based on the recommendations of the B.C.
+CDC to establish capacity limits based on 5 square metres of unencumbered space per person.

 These limits do not apply to staff work spaces which will be organized to facilitate physical distancing between staff members.